-In our school we have provision for two (2) parent governors and there is currently one (1) vacancy.
-We are therefore seeking nominations for a parent governor.
+In our school we have provision for a parent governor as there are currently two (2) vacancies.
+We are therefore seeking nominations for parent governors.

 The governing board, with the headteacher, has overall responsibility for the running of the school.
 Governing bodies have three core strategic functions: